-The School Resource Officer Program is presently operating with funding from multiple sources; Mesa Public Schools, Mesa Police Department, Federal Safe Schools Grants and stimulus money.
-The high schools listed below are assigned a school resource officer.
-Junior highs split an officer between two schools under the Safe Schools grant.
-Mesa Public Schools provides funding for off-duty officers to cover schools that are not funded by the Safe Schools Grant, or covered under Federal stimulus money.
+The School Resource Officer Program is presently operating with funding from multiple sources; Mesa Public Schools, Queen Creek School District, Mesa Police Department, Federal Safe Schools Grants and stimulus money.
+Mesa Public Schools, Gilbert and Queen Creek School Districts provide funding for off-duty officers to cover schools that are not funded by the Safe Schools Grant, or covered under Federal stimulus money.
 Schools covered under the grants have strict teaching requirements known as Law Related Education (LRE).
 The primary goal of the SRO program is to provide our children with a safe school environment where they can excel.

 |The following schools have a school resource officer assigned: